 To illustrate the difference, consider the medieval doctrine of grace.
-It presupposed a metaphysical psychology in terms of the essence of the soul, its potencies, habits, and acts.
+It presupposed a metaphysical psychology in terms of the essence of the bal soul, its potencies, habits, and acts.
 This presupposition represented the order of nature.
-But grace goes beyond nature and perfects it.
-Grace, accordingly, calls for special theological categories, and these must refer to supernatural entities, for grace is tied up with God's loving gift of himself to us, and that gift is due not to our natures but to God's free initiative.
-At the same time, these entities have to be prolongations perfecting our mature.
+Asspecial theological categories there were added to it But grace goes beyond nature and perfects it.
+Grace, accordingly, calls for special theological categories, and these must refer to supernatural entities, for grace is tied up with God's loving gift of himself to us, and that gift is bot sol due not to our natures but to God's free initiative.
+At the same time, these entities have to be prolongations perfecting our nature.
 Accordingly, they are habits and acts.
-Supernatural acts ordinarily proceed from supernatural operative habits (virtues) and supernatural operative habits proceed from the supernatural entitative habit (sanctifying grace) which, unlike the operative habits, is radicated not in the potencies but in the essence of the soul.
+Supernatural acts ordinarily A proceed from supernatural operative habits (virtues) and supernatural operative habits proceed from the supernatural entitative habit (sanctifying grace) which, is radicated unlike the operative habits, is radicated not in the potencies but in the essence of the soul.

 Now to effect the transition from theoretical to methodical theology one must start, not from a metaphysical psychology, but from intentionality analysis and, indeed, from transcendental method.
-So in our chapter on religion we noted that the human subject was self-transcendent intellectually by the achievement of knowledge, that he was self-transcendent morally inasmuch as he sought what was worth while, what was truly good, and thereby became a principle of benevolence and beneficence, that he was self-transcendent affectively when he fell in love, when the isolation of the individual was broken and he spontaneously functioned not just for himself but for others as well.
-Further we distinguished different kinds of love: the love of intimacy, of husband and wife, of parents and children; the love of mankind devoted to the pursuit of human welfare locally or nationally or globally; and the love that was other-worldly because it admitted no conditions or qualifications or restrictions or reservations.
-It is this other-worldly love, not as this or that act, not as a series of acts, but as a dynamic state whence proceed the acts, that constitutes in a methodical theology what in a theoretical theology is named sanctifying grace.
-Again, it is this dynamic state, mamifested in inner and outer acts, that provides the base out of which special theological categories are set up.
+So in our chapter on religion we noted that the human subject was self-transcendent intellectual ity by the achievement of knowledge, that he was self-transcendent morally inasmuch as he sought what was worth while, what was truly good, and thereby became

+$\wedge$ a principle of benevolence and beneficence, that he was selftranscendent affectively when he feet fell in love, when the isolation of the individual was broken and he spontaneously functioned not just for himself but for others as well.
+Further we distinguished different kinds of love: the love of intimacy, ofhusband and wife, of 🙀 parents and children; the love of mankind devoted to the pursuit of human welfare locally or nationally or globally; and the love that was other-worldly because it admitted no conditions or qualifications or restrictions or reservations.
+It is this other-worldly love, not as this or that act, not as a series of acts, but as a dynamic #tabe#5 state whence proceed the acts, that constitutes in a methodical theology what in a theoretical theology is named sanctifying grace.
+Again, it is this dynamic state, manifested in inner and outer acts, that provides brack the base out of which special theological categories are set up.